Patrick-Gundlach/TrackCheck/docs/audit-details.md

 This document outlines the information that each audit should provide in the platform.

+### Module overview

+TrackCheck groups the checks into simple modules:

+- **gtmAnalysis** returns details about the Tag Manager container.
+- **consentCheck** reports the consent setup and detected platform.
+- **cookieCheck** lists cookies with category and lifetime.

 ## Project Overview
 - List all projects with current status and last audit date.
 - Display audit history with version number, author and timestamp.